 American eventually offered these passengers an aisle seat, but in their view, the airline should have done it immediately, without asking, “How much are you willing to pay for it?”
 That’s a valid point.
 Airlines may be making air travel unaffordable to some with disabilities because of these seat policies.

 They have started exploring a rich new source of revenue by asking customers to pay for advance seat assignments.
-After you buy a ticket, even in economy class, airlines ask if you want a “confirmed” seat.
+After you buy a ticket , even in economy class, airlines ask if you want a “confirmed” seat.
 They charge extra for the better assignments, often the kind needed by passengers with a disability.
-Charging extra for seat assignments has caused some confusion, most commonly among infrequent travelers, who falsely think that they don’t have a seat on the flight unless they purchase an assignment separately.
+Extra fees for seat assignments have led to confusion, especially for occasional travelers.
+Some mistakenly believe they need to buy a seat assignment to have a seat on the flight.
+Get all the info you need before you buy your ticket.

 “At American, we block seats for customers with disabilities,” says Ross Feinstein, an airline spokesman.